occi4java/occi4java/README.md

 ### Maven
 tuOCCI can be used directly from within [Apache Maven](http://maven.apache.org).
-Assuming that the corresponding jarfiles are in your local repository, add the following lines to your `pom.xml`:
+Assuming that the corresponding jarfiles are in your local repository, add one or more (depending what you need) of the following lines to your `pom.xml`:

 ```xml
 <!-- tuOCCI Core Model Implementation -->